bbc/wraith/README.md

 ###Config.yaml
 The main configuration is in config.yaml, this is where the domains, folder labels, screen widths and paths are set.
 The domains going to be different for most, but for most it will probably be a local instance, localhost, sandbox and a live environment.
 The folder labels will set what the name of the folders are in the shots directory.
 Screen widths can be any pixel width, the height is actually set in snap.js, but is set to 5000px, so should cater for most length web pages.
 The more widths you set, the longer the process will take.
 The paths are the URL's of the pages you want to snap, they must be the same for both domains.

+### Shots folder
+Once the Rakefile is run, it will remove any previous images in the shots folder, this is because images will become stale after time.
+We think this is the best approach, rather than use a baseline image over many months, live environments should be considered the baseline.

 ## Running the test
 When you have configured your image test, run "rake" in terminal.